 How to Make Tuna Rice Salad Lighter?

-Cook rice following the packet instructions.
-When cooked, drain in a large colander and run cold water through to cool the rice down and to remove any excess starch.
-Then leave to drain and cool completely.
+Cook rice following the packet instructions (it typically takes 10-15 minutes).
+When cooked, drain in a large colander and run cold water through to cool the rice down and remove any excess starch.
+Then leave to drain and cool completely to room temperature.

-Peel your grapefruit and remove all the juicy pink flesh out of the inner membranes.
+Peel your grapefruit and remove all the juicy pink flesh out of the inner membranes (or drain tinned grapefruit).
 Cut each segment into approx. 3 pieces.
 Chop up all the vegetables into small pieces.

-Mix all the salad vegetables, grapefruit and drained tuna chunks in a bowl.
-Add the cooled rice, mayo and mix well to combine.
+Mix all the salad vegetables, grapefruit and drained tuna chunks in a large mixing bowl.
+Add the cooled rice, and mayo and mix well to combine.
 Season with salt and pepper.

-If you likes this recipe, let us know in the comments below.
-You may also like our recipes below:
+If you like this recipe, let us know in the comments below.
+You may also like cold and warm rice recipes below: